rmrt1n/advent-of-code/writeups/day01.md

 3   3
 ```

-The total distance is the sum of the absolute difference of each pair of location IDs from the two lists sorted.
-It doesn't matter which direction the lists are sorted as long as both of them are sorted in the same direction.

-To get started, we'll parse the input into two arrays `left` and `right`.
-We'll be using Zig's builtin tokenizer for this:
+We'll parse the input into two arrays using the tokeniser `std.TokenIterator` from Zig's standard library.

 ```zig
 fn Day01(comptime length: usize) type {